-The meeting videos will be under 15 minutes and are meant to be low stress for parents.
+KiS Junior is for kids ages 10 and under (although my almost 11 year old will be participating).
+Our theme for the year will be Bravery and Persistence and there will be monthly videos from October-May.
+Each video meeting will be under 15 minutes and are meant to be low stress for parents.
+There will be a story, a quick lesson and two service project ideas.
 You can have your children just listen to the story/lesson and/or participate in one or both of the projects if you have the time.
 The projects can be done from the safety of your home and most can be done with materials around the house.

-Check out the two meetings we created last spring that are posted below.
+Check out the two KIS Junior meetings we created last spring!

 May Meeting–I start off with the book One by Kathryn Otoshi, we make Birthday Boxes and make cards for the local nursing home (rainy day art project).